captainalan/exam-version-generator/README.md

 ### To implement later...

 - [ ] Write more useful usage instructions
-- [x] Write HTML client
+- [ ] Write HTML client
+    - [ ] Basic structure
     - [x] Make things look nice on the sample with Bootstrap
+    - [ ] Use ordered lists when applicable, so HTML is properly structured
 - [x] Support for images, text formatting, and other arbitrary HTML
-- [ ] Specify the length of the exam; must be longer than the number of questions
+- [x] Specify the length of the exam; must be longer than the number of questions
 - [ ] Include diagram of file layout in documentation
+- [ ] Allow user to specify input file/directory

 ### Ideas to think about

-Store HTML in JSON file(s)?
-This way images, bolded/italicized text, etc can be used in questions, in addition to just normal plain text.

 The questions folder can have some images directory or something similar...

 Store the output somewhere to be retrieved and rendered by the client.
 Maybe just to the client folder itself?

+Real world exam stuff: Sometimes groups of questions have to go together.
+For example, there might be some dataset that a few questions, whose orders matter, are associated with.
+One possible way to solve this is to store these things together as a unit in JSON.
+Exam lengths then must be calculated with some sort of "weighting" wherein multi-part questions will have more weight than single, stand-alone questions.